 We encourage authors to make the research data on which their paper is based available either by depositing the data into a public repository or uploading the data and files as supplementary materials with the submission.
 The Registry of Research Data Repositories is available at www.re3data.org.

 Multiple, redundant or concurrent publication

-A manuscript that has already been published or is currently under review in another journal cannot be submitted in RESSAT.
+A manuscript that has already been published or is currently under review in another journal may not be submitted to RESSAT.
 Submitting the same paper to more than one journal constitutes unethical publishing behavior and is unacceptable.
-If the paper has been published in a language other than English, it can be submitted provided this is clearly and properly declared.
-Papers based on a thesis or extended version of a paper presented at a conference can be submitted.
+If the paper has been published in a language other than English, it may be submitted provided that this is clearly and properly declared.
+Papers based on a thesis or extended version of a paper presented at a conference may be submitted.